|OSHSPA Reports on State Plan Activities > 2002 OSHSPA Report > State Standards: Addressing Specific Hazards|

 Migrant & Immigrant Regulations

 For over 20 years North Carolina has been a leader in committing resources to provide protection for agricultural workers.
-The Agricultural Safety and Health Section of the North Carolina Division of Occupational Safety and Health conducts pre-occupancy inspections of migrant housing, and enforces OSHA regulations after the housing has been occupied.
-North Carolina adopted a field sanitation standard in 1983 that covers all migrant and seasonal farm workers, regardless of the number of employees engaged in hand labor operations in the field.
+They conduct pre-occupancy inspections of migrant housing, and enforce OSHA regulations.
+North Carolina adopted a field sanitation standard in 1983 that covers all migrant and seasonal farm workers.

 Virginia’s field sanitation standard for agriculture ensures the availability of drinking water for all employees regardless of the number.